-The name of the club was Nanoose Amateur Gardeners Ideas Exchange and it was called NAGIE for over 20 years.
-There was no annual subscription but membership was restricted to members of the Library.
+The original name of the club was Nanoose Amateur Gardeners Ideas Exchange and it was called NAGIE for many years.
+The club met on the first Friday of the month from 1:30 to 3:30 pm.
+The members insisted that it should be very informal and just cover discussions on successes or failures in members' gardens, though soon guest speakers were invited and trips to visit members' gardens became a very popular feature.
+There was no annual subscription but membership was restricted to members of the library.
 Since that subscription was only $1 per year, it did not prove a hardship.
-In exchange for rent-free accommodation, NAGIE gave the Library half the profit of the annual plant sale and looked after the garden although the heavy work was done by the men volunteers.
+In exchange for rent-free accommodation, NAGIE gave the library half the profit of the annual plant sale and looked after the garden although the heavy work was done by male volunteers.
 This donation rarely covered what would be charged for rent!

-In 1984 NAGIE bought a mike and equipment which was to be lent to the Library for fund-raising events.
-In 1986 the club consisted of 36 members who held pot luck suppers and a BBQ on Rathtrevor Beach.
+In 1984 NAGIE bought a mike and equipment which was to be lent to the library for fund-raising events.
+In 1986 the club consisted of 36 members, who held pot luck suppers and a BBQ on Rathtrevor Beach.

 Presidents of the Club mostly served for two consecutive years, though Lillian Freeland served for three years and Shelagh-Anne Hedges served for one year in 2000 and another year in 2009.
 The longest serving President was Alice Judd, who in one position or another served on the Library Board for 26 years, and was NAGIE President for many of those years.